Skip to content Skip to footer

 Lounges are located after security, inside the Airside terminals, so passengers must check their Airside assignment before deciding which lounge to use.
 Once you take the shuttle from the Main Terminal to the Airside, you cannot move between airsides without exiting and re-clearing security — so always verify your lounge location matches your departure gate. <br>

-Lounge Comparison Table
+Lounge Comparison at TPA

 Lounge NameTerminal (Airside)Access RulesTypical HoursNotes / Amenities